Arguments for lower prices:

 - Overall Gold still is in a downtrend.
 US$1,525.00 remains the line in the sand.
 Gold will need much more time to break through this heavy resistance.
 Only a move above US$1,430.00 will indicate that the mid- and longer-term trend indeed has changed.

-- Gold Monthly Chart: MACD sell signal active since november 2011 (this is extremely powerful and needs to change before one can call the bottom).
-Due to Gold's recent strong performance it looks like MACD could create a buy signal within the next 1-2 months.
+- Gold Monthly Chart: MACD sell signal active since november 2011 (this is extremely powerful and needs to change before one can really call the bottom).
+Due to Gold's recent strong performance it looks like MACD could create a buy signal within the next 2-4 months.

 Arguments for higher prices:

-- Geopolitical tensions due to Crimea conflict continue to raise and could lead to a disaster This crisis has the potential for the 3rd world-war.
+- Geopolitical tensions seemed to have eased but the Crimea conflict is far from being solved.
+This crisis has the potential for the 3rd world-war.
 Let's hope that the political leaders will calm down and find a diplomatic solution.
 Unfortunately this is not very likely.

 - Nothing has changed